ejfree/Horseshoe/npcs/nobility/duchy-ironholt-high-marches.md

 - Joint ventures with Evermead for ploughshares and wagons; sells braces for Miregate’s floodgates.
 - Strategic asset: The Iron Road — a maintained mountain route with clan toll rights.

+## Aetherite Holdings
+- Splinter: Lantern Pass Splinter (Confirmed).
+Employed to bind avalanche wards and temper oath‑rings during high‑risk accords; housed in the Oath‑Hall of Clans with clan‑ring rotation.
+- Shard: None confirmed.
+Miners whisper of an “Anvil Heart,” but assays marked it slag fused with Hollow residue.

+## Military
+- Pike‑and‑crossbow companies; sappers skilled in terrain control.
+- Pass Wardens: small elite units who can vanish in fog and timber.
+- Timber‑ram engines for sieges and avalanche‑trigger defenses.

+## Diplomacy and Tensions
+- Cordial with Evermead; wary respect for Virelle; often exasperated by Brinemark’s privateers.
+- Feudlets with certain Larksong preserves over logging boundaries.

+## Reunification Stance
+- Leans favorable if it guarantees road security and fair timber rights.
+Prefers a compacted crown bound by oaths.

+## Adventure Hooks
+- The Hollow Pick: a mine that “sings” and drives crews mad needs cleansing or closure.
+- Firline War: a border logging camp sparks a skirmish with Larksong wardens.
+- The Broken Oath: an ancient oath‑ring cracks; an old pact with a pass‑spirit must be renewed.